MASTG-KNOW-0018: WebViews

 By default, WebViews show a warning to users about the security risk with the option to load the URL or stop the page from loading.
 With the SafeBrowsing API you can customize your application's behavior by either reporting the threat to SafeBrowsing or performing a particular action such as returning back to safety each time it encounters a known threat.
 Please check the Android Developers documentation for usage examples.

 You can use the SafeBrowsing API independently from WebViews using the SafetyNet library, which implements a client for Safe Browsing Network Protocol v4.
-SafetyNet allows you to analyze all the URLs that your app is supposed load.
+SafetyNet allows you to analyze all the URLs that your app is supposed to load.
 You can check URLs with different schemes (e.g. http, file) since SafeBrowsing is agnostic to URL schemes, and against TYPE_POTENTIALLY_HARMFUL_APPLICATION and TYPE_SOCIAL_ENGINEERING threat types.

 When sending URLs or files to be checked for known threats make sure they don't contain sensitive data which could compromise a user's privacy, or expose sensitive content from your application.